-Notes Interviewers orty-five interviewers were involved in delivering Cycle 2 of NZCVS.
-General interviewer skills and training Before working on the survey, all interviewers completed the following CBG baseline training modules: • public sector surveying • maximising response rates • cultural awareness • enumeration • safety management.
-Preparatory study Prior to the in-field assessment, all interviewers completed online training modules focusing on: • purpose of the survey and use of the data • survey methodology and fieldwork procedures • survey content and areas to pay attention to • orientation of the NZCVS Sample Manager.
+Notes Interviewers Forty-six interviewers were involved in delivering Cycle 5 of NZCVS.
+General interviewer skills and training Before working on the survey, all interviewers completed the following Reach Aotearoa baseline training modules: • public sector surveying maximising response rates cultural awareness enumeration safety management.

-Notes Interviewers were required to spend time prior to their in-field assessment day studying this material and becoming familiar with / refreshing on, interviewing processes.
+Notes Preparatory study Prior to in-field training, interviewers completed online training modules focusing on: • purpose of the survey and use of the data • survey methodology and fieldwork procedures • survey content and areas to pay attention to • orientation of the NZCVS Sample Manager.
+Interviewers were required to spend time prior to the training day studying this material and becoming familiar with interviewing processes.
 Practice As part of the preparatory study, interviewers were required to practice administering the NZCVS survey on friends / family to help become familiar with its application and layout.
 Interviewers with previous NZCVS experience were also required to deliver the new module content with a field manager via web conference.
 Interviewers new to the project were required to deliver the entire survey with a manager.
-Assessment In preparation for fieldwork, all interviewers were assessed by CBG managers to confirm that they were ready to begin delivering the Cycle 2 survey in field.
+Assessment In preparation for fieldwork, all interviewers were assessed by Reach Aotearoa managers to confirm that they were ready to begin delivering the Cycle 5 survey in field.
 The assessments included an examination of recruitment technique, interview delivery and incident description recording.
 Interviewers were not permitted to begin interviewing until they had completed all the required training, undertaken the required practice interviews and passed the assessments.